eliavw/mercs-v5/docs/index.md

 ### Tutorials

-We offer a small collection of [tutorials](https://github.com/eliavw/mercs-v5/tree/master/note/tutorials) in the form of Jupyter Notebooks of quick walkthroughs MERCS' most common functionalities.
+We offer a small collection of tutorials in the form of Jupyter Notebooks of quick walkthroughs MERCS' most common functionalities.
 These are intended as the most user-friendly entry point to our system.

+**MERCS 101**

+    1.

 ### Documentation